 Thank you for helping nurses to make a positive difference to patients.

-Below are some examples of those who benefitted from the support of our Charitable Trust in 2019:
+Below are some feedback and comments from those who have benefitted from the support of our Charitable Trust:

 - A 52 year old retired district nurse who has severe mobility problems due to Ehlers Danlos syndrome, Miller Fisher syndrome, and Guillain-Barré Syndrome amongst other health difficulties.
 The Trust funded an automatic fold up scooter and a car hoist to enable more independence.